 The City is currently updating the Housing Element for the next eight-year planning period (2021-2029).
 This is the sixth update to the Housing Element, and is referred to as the 6th Cycle.
 For the 6th Cycle Housing Element, the City must identify enough potentially developable land zoned for residential use to meet the City’s new RHNA capacity/production target and must develop policies and programs that create opportunities to increase housing production.

-With the input gathered from a wide-range of San Diegans, City of San Diego staff are happy to announce the release of the Draft 6th Cycle Housing Element.
-Upon adoption, this plan will be used to guide future housing-related planning decisions through a series of implementation steps designed to meet the identified goals, objectives, and policies.
-Consistent with all other elements of the General Plan and its City of Villages Strategy, the Draft Housing Element aims to enhance the transportation and land use connection through an improved jobs-housing balance, more compact and walkable communities, and increased housingcapacity for all household income levels.
-The November Draft of the General Plan Housing Element is now available for public review and can be seen at the links below.
+City of San Diego staff are happy to announce the release of the Draft 6th Cycle Housing Element, which incorporates the input gathered from a wide range of San Diegans.
+Upon adoption, this plan will be used to guide future housing-related planning decisions through implementation steps designed to meet the identified goals, objectives, and policies.
+Consistent with the City's General Plan and its City of Villages Strategy, the Draft Housing Element aims to increase housing opportunities while enhancing the transportation and land use connection through an improved jobs-housing balance, and creating more compact and walkable communities.